EleutherAI/openwebtext2/README.md

 1. More data.
 Coverage of the original OpenWebTextCorpus ended at December 2017.
 2. Include all languages, providing metadata for easy filtering
-3. Provide several version of the generated corpus for differing user requirements:
+3. Provide several versions of the generated corpus for differing user requirements:
     * Raw version containing all scraped urls from reddit submissions with associated reddit metadata
     * Plug and play version based on submissions of minimum 3 score with content based fuzzy de-duplication
     * For both of the above versions, the Corpus will be broken up by month/year of Reddit submission and then frozen.
 Going forward we will provide processed corpus for additional months as they become available on PushShift.